 Who among us hasn’t said it?

 I began my love affair with the open road as a child, traveling with my family in the Vista Cruiser wagon from Ohio to California every other summer.
-Of course this predated the days of reliable air conditioning and onboard entertainment systems and I still loved it.
+Even though this predated the days of reliable air conditioning and onboard entertainment systems, I loved it.

 The meltdown of my industrial cleaning company in 2007 brought me to my knees and to a moment of mid-life clarity.
 It also put me back on the road.
 This time, driving a motorcycle.